jamesdinht/timesheet-automation/README.md

     - `cd timesheet-automation`
 - Start the selenium server
     - `webdriver-manager start`
-- Run the script in a separate window (don't forget to set your username and password)
+- Run the script in a separate window (don't forget to set your username and password, use single quotes if your password contains special characters)
-    - `protractor conf.js --params.login.email=test@example.com -- params.login.password='password'`
+    - `protractor conf.js --params.login.email=test@example.com --params.login.password='password'`
 - Alternatively, change the `params.email` and `params.password` in `conf.js` to use your email and password and run:
     - `protractor conf.js`

 ## Comments
+### **Avoid clicking on the UI while it logs you in.
+Otherwise, you redirect the cursor away from the username and password input fields, causing it the stop inputting values and fail to login.**

+Since the automation is technically a test, some test cases are written in to make sure that everything is going correctly.
+If an assertion fails, the tests will fail, aborting the rest of the automated task.
+Check the output to find out what is wrong and attempt to solve the problem.
+If there are any issues, please record them [here](https://github.com/jamesdinht/timesheet-automation/issues).

 If there are no errors, it worked.
 The window will close after the tests finish.
 Please double check that your timesheet has been recorded with 40.00 hours.